 For better results, pair the chocolate with a tablespoon of cashew butter.
 This will give you additional proteins and fats.

 Make sure that the chocolate you choose to consume has a lower percentage of carbs per serving and is 70% dark.

 A medium-sized avocado has just 12 grams of carbs.
 Nine grams of these carbohydrates are in the form of fiber.

 Fiber is an indigestible nutrient your body doesn’t absorb.
 This makes avocado one of the best low-carb snacks (9).

 To make your stuffed avocado:

-- Spoon the desired amount of low carbohydrate stuffing into the center of your avocado.
+- Spoon the desired amount of low-carb stuffing into the center of your avocado

 You can fill the avocado with chopped shrimp, scrambled eggs, cheese, or tuna salad.

 Berries are highly nutritious and contain low starch and sugars.

 - A half-cup of blueberry provides 11 grams of carbs.